-Of course, we are not a law firm and cannot provide legal advice.
+We are not a law firm and cannot provide legal advice.
 Where estate planning issues are involved, we can answer general estate planning questions and recommend an estate planning attorney, as needed.
-We can also help identify sources to purchase various types of insurance in a cost effective way and provide guidance on types and amounts of insurance.
+We can also help identify sources to purchase various types of insurance and provide guidance on types and amounts of insurance.
 We receive no compensation for any referrals.
-We are not licensed in insurance.
+We are not licensed to sell insurance.

 How safe is my money?

 Purtill Financial LLC is an advisory firm only.
 We do not take custody of your assets.
 We recommend TD Ameritrade Institutional for all non-employer plan security purchases.
 Funds invested in such accounts are generally covered by SIPC protection up to certain limits.

 As with any investment, you are subject to normal stock market risk to the extent that you wish to invest in stock or bond funds or individual stocks or bonds.